AjayMaan13/Portfolio/README.md

 This project consists of a web application with both client-side and server-side components.
 It features responsive design, custom animations, and email functionality.

+## 🌐 Deployment
+This website is hosted on Vercel and can be accessed at https://portfolio-gray-xi-10.vercel.app.

 ## 🔧 Technology Stack

 - **Frontend**: HTML, CSS, JavaScript